 Static electricity effects – Nullify the effects of static electricity by grounding the balance through placement upon an antistatic mat and neutralizing the particle sampling filters before weighing using a polonium neutralizer or a device of similar effect.
 Alternatively, nullify static effects through equalization of static charge;

 Pre-sampling conditioning and weighing – Condition/stabilise the filters at (22 ± 2) °C and (45 ± 8) per cent RH for a minimum of 2 hours before sampling.
 Weigh the filter at the end of the stabilization period following the procedure described in (g) of this paragraph and register its weight in all relevant test sheets.
 No deviation from the conditions specified in this paragraph is permitted during the weighing operation.
 Store the filter in a closed petri dish (or equivalent) or sealed filter holder until testing.
-Use the filter within 24 hours of its removal from the weighing chamber (or room);
+Install the filter within 2 hours of its removal from the weighing chamber (or room) at the test rig;

-Post-sampling conditioning and weighing – Take the filters to the conditioning room within 8 hours after testing is completed.
-Condition/stabilise the filters at (22 ± 2) °C and (45 ± 8) per cent RH for a minimum of 2 hours.
+Post-sampling conditioning and weighing – Take the filters to the conditioning room within 60 hours after the final test is completed.
+Condition/stabilise the filters at (22 ± 2) °C and (45 ± 8) per cent RH for a minimum of 12 hours.
 Weigh the filter at the end of the stabilization period following the procedure described in (g) of this paragraph and register its weight in all relevant test sheets.
 No deviation from the conditions specified in this paragraph is permitted during the weighing operation.
 Store the filter in a closed petri dish (or equivalent) or sealed filter holder;

 Reference filter weighing – Use reference filters to validate PM weighing.
 Select at least two Fluorocarbon coated glass fibre or fluorocarbon membrane reference filters that match each sampled filter media.
 Weigh the reference filters at the beginning and the end of a weighing session (before pre-sampling and after post-sampling weighing) and register the weighings in the PM-Mass Measurement File.
 The average difference between the initial and final measurement for the reference filter shall remain within ±10 µg.
 Furthermore, the average difference between the reference filters and their moving average (min 1 day – max 15 days) shall be within ±10 µg.
 Replace the reference filters at a maximum every 30 days and in such a manner that no sample filter is weighted without comparison to a reference filter that has been present in the weighing chamber (room) for at least one day;